Chronic Disease in Rural America – Organizations

 Southwest Rural Health Research Center

 One of the Rural Health Research Centers currently funded by the Federal Office of Rural Health Policy.
-Offers expertise in health policy, health economics, long-term care, aging, health law, epidemiology and biostatistics, and chronic disease.
+Offers expertise in h health policy, chronic disease, health economics, aging, long-term care, health law, and epidemiology and biostatistics.
 Focuses on the needs of rural, underserved populations in Texas and nationwide.